amoweolubusayo/amoweolubusayo/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on something cool and taking a program in Fintech:wink:;
+- 👨🏽‍💻 I’m currently working on something cool and taking a Masters degree program in Fintech:wink:;
 - 🌱 I’m currently learning and contributing to everything web3;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 My twitter is [@AmoweO](https://twitter.com/AmoweO)